Martin Crane: Biography

 In 1991, Martin was looking forward to retirement when he was shot by a man named David Hicks in the line of duty after interrupting a robbery attempt in a convenience store.
 Niles visited him, but the two had drifted apart.
 Although he hoped to return to work in a few weeks, the injury left a bullet in his left hip, forcing him to walk with a cane, held in his right hand, for the rest of his life, and to retire from the police force.

 His injury inhibits him from living alone, and forces him to accept Frasier's invitation to live with him upon Frasier's return to Seattle.
 Martin soon grows close to his physical therapist, Daphne Moon, and steadily becomes closer to both his sons, despite their different tastes and personalities.
 Because he and his sons have no hobbies or interests in common, he also grows to be close to Frasier's producer, Roz Doyle.
 He invites her to his poker games on numerous occasions, and responds warmly to her laid-back, "one of the guys" personality.
 On one of his birthdays, she presents him with a six-pack of beers, and this turns out to be the only gift he seems to genuinely enjoy that day.

 Despite already being handicapped and retired from the police force, one of Martin's greatest achievements comes in his sixties when he solves the notorious "Weeping Lotus" murder, a cold case that had confounded himself and the rest of the police force for decades.
 The resolution brings a long-awaited measure of satisfaction and peace of mind to Martin, who had made a vow to the victim's mother that he'd find and apprehend the killer, and was becoming concerned that she would die of old age before he did.

 Romantically, Martin is reluctant to begin dating again, but while living with Frasier he has a number of relationships with various women.
 By the end of the show, Martin reacquaints himself with Ronee Lawrence, a woman who, as a teenager babysat Frasier and Niles.
 They become involved in a romance, which escalates into a marriage proposal.
 The ceremony takes place in the final episode of the series, establishing a new chapter in Martin's life.

+Martin died in his early 90s in 2023.
+The flag at the Washington state capitol was held at half-mast in his honor.